Super Rapid Train

 Around 86% of the train service runs 50 meters underground between Suseo and Cheonan-Asan stations.
 Dongtan station, the first station after departing from Suseo, is the first underground high-speed railway station in Korea.
-The SRT runs the Seoul–Busan route 8 minutes faster than KTX as it travel exclusively on dedicated Suseo–Pyeongtaek, Gyeongbu and Honam HSR lines.
+The SRT runs the Seoul–Busan route 8 minutes faster than KTX as it travels exclusively on dedicated Suseo–Pyeongtaek, Gyeongbu and Honam HSR lines.
 The Suseo-Pyeongtaek HSR line was built exclusively for this service.

 Branding

-Before official announcement by SR, Ministry of Land, Infrastructure and Transport used tentative term called Suseo High-speed Railway (수서고속철도).
+Before the official announcement by SR, Ministry of Land, Infrastructure and Transport used the tentative term Suseo High-speed Railway (수서고속철도).

-On October 12, 2015, SR proposed three candidate name for new high-speed rail service – SRT (Super Rapid Train), HSR (High-speed train of SR), SRH (SR High-speed train) in which SRT (Super Rapid Train) was chosen.
+On October 12, 2015, SR proposed three candidate names for the new high-speed rail service – SRT (Super Rapid Train), HSR (High-speed train of SR), and SRH (SR High-speed train).
+SRT (Super Rapid Train) was chosen.

+Electrification

+The SRT operates 25 kV AC on the entire line and interconnection with Korail is 1.5 kV DC.
+At Suseo Station, the power comes from rigid overhead lines before transitioning to a 1500mm overhead catenary wire after leaving the station.